 You will easily recognize SEA’s wildlife interpreters in their blue jackets or shirts with the SEA logo as they will be equipped with spotting scopes, field guides and informational brochures.

 Our volunteers will be on duty Friday through Sunday at Face Rock or Coquille Point in Bandon from May through July and at Simpson Reef every Friday through Sunday from May through Labor Day Weekend.

 Come visit us at one of these locations:

 Simpson Reef & Shell Island – SEA provides wildlife interpreters through the summer at the Simpson Reef Overlook parking lot about one mile south of the entrance to Shore Acres State Park on the Cape Arago Highway.

-Face Rock – SEA provides wildlife interpreters during the spring at the Face Rock overlook parking lot 1/4 mile south of 11th Street in Bandon.
-Interpreters are available on Friday, Saturday, and Sunday through July 31.
+Face Rock/Coquille Point – SEA provides wildlife interpreters during the spring at the Face Rock overlook parking lot 1/4 mile south of 11th Street in Bandon or at Coquille Point on the west end of 11th Street.

 If you are staying at Bullard’s Beach State Park, there are very interesting, fun and informative programs available to visitors.